technomancy/atreus-firmware/readme.md

 to insert a `&` character), `"fn"` to switch to layer 1 while held, or `["layer", 0]` to switch to a given layer beyond while the key is being held.
-It's also advised to include a `["reset"]` key as this is used to program updates to the firmware.
+It's also advised to include a `["reset"]` key as this is used to program updates to the firmware without opening the case to hit the hardware reset button.
 Finally, an empty string can be used to indicate a keypress which does nothing.

 ## Layouts in C